howtoaddict/jetpack/readme.txt

 **Improved Compatibility:**

+* Protect: deactivate Protect and show an admin notice if a server is misconfigured and we can't get an IP address. #5866
 * WPML: fixed the loading of the compatibility file for WPML so it loads at the right time. #5588
 * Sync: further improve Jetpack's synchronization process to support more plugins. #5671